OpenBuildings/spiderling/README.md

 - __Driver_Simple__: Uses PHP curl to load pages.
 Does not support JavaScript or browser alert dialogs
 - __Driver_Kohana__: Uses Kohana framework's native Internal Request class, without opening internet connections at all - very performant if your code already uses Kohana framework.
 - __Driver_Phantomjs__: Start a PhantomJS server.
 You would need to have PhantomJS installed and accessible in your PATH.
 Picks a new port at random so its possible to have multiple PhantomJS browsers open simultaneously.
-- __Driver_Selenium__: Uses Selenium server.
-Reuses a session if possible, you have to start the server independantly.

 You can easily write your own Drivers by extending the Driver class and implementing methods yourself.
 Some drivers do not support all the features, so it's OK to not implement every method.